How to grow your private practice?

 The last point leads us onto the topic of caseload.
 You must define your maximum caseload size.
 We would expect to start out with a private practice that you would gradually build the number of clients you see, and that's great.
 But what happens when all these efforts you are making to find new clients come to fruition?
 The last thing you want to do is tarnish your reputation by over-committing, not demonstrating best practice with your clients or in your practice methodology.

-Think deeply about your availability, how much time you have ( this is where you need to think about investing in things like a software platform to make you as efficient and effective as possible), and how you want to spend that time?
+Think deeply about your availability, how much time you have (this is where you need to think about investing in a healthcare scheduling software system to make you as efficient and effective as possible), and how you want to spend that time?
 Each client will require face-to-face contact time, time to write up notes and assessments, and billing and invoicing.
 Monitor your time and stress closely, know when to put new clients onto a waitlist, and manage these expectations closely.
 The more planning you put into your practice methodology, the less of an issue this will be.
 Plan your practice as if it's going to have 20 potential clients all at once.
 That way, as you grow, you won't self-implode!

 Provide an Outstanding Service